gloveboxes/Arduino-ESP8266-Secure-Http-Azure-IoT-Hub-Client/README.md

 ##Physical Board

-The are a number of ESP8266 based development boards available so be sure to check out this great article ["Comparison of ESP8266 NodeMCU development boards"](http://frightanic.com/iot/comparison-of-esp8266-nodemcu-development-boards/).
+There are a number of ESP8266 based development boards available so be sure to check out this great article ["Comparison of ESP8266 NodeMCU development boards"](http://frightanic.com/iot/comparison-of-esp8266-nodemcu-development-boards/).

 The two dev boards that captured my interest are the NodeMCU V2 and the WeMos D1 Mini and this project supports both.